Saadhere123/-RAG-Chatbot-Context-Aware-AI-with-LangChain/README.md

 ## 📝 Notes

+- Groq API is **completely free** — no credit card required
+- TF-IDF embeddings are **100% local** — no HuggingFace download needed
-- The FAISS vector store is in-memory; rebuild on each session or use `save_vectorstore()` to persist
+- FAISS vector store is in-memory — rebuilds on each session
 - For production, replace FAISS with Pinecone/Weaviate and add authentication
-- Costs ~$0.001–0.005 per query with gpt-3.5-turbo + sentence-transformers/all-MiniLM-L6-v2 (local)